openbaton/docs/docs/vnfm-generic.md

-# VNFManager Generic
+# Generic VNF Manager

-The Generic VNFManager is an implementation following the [ETSI MANO][nfv-mano] specifications.
+The Generic VNF Manager is an implementation following the [ETSI MANO][nfv-mano] specifications.
 For that reason it is highly tied to the EMS.
 This VNFM may be assigned the management of a single VNF instance, or the management of multiple VNF instances of the same type or of different types.

 The Generic VNFManager handles communication with the NFVO and with EMS.
 The communication NFVO ↔ VNFM ↔ EMS is done using the AMQP protocol over RabbitMQ.